Brian Mulroney: Death and state funeral

 Mulroney had suffered several years of declining health leading up to his death.
 He underwent emergency surgery for an unspecified reason in December 2020.
 Reports spread in April 2023 that he was recovering from prostate cancer treatment.
-His daughter Caroline stated in August 2023 that her father's health was improving following this and a heart procedure in August.He had been hospitalized as the result of a fall at his home in Palm Beach, Florida, and died on February 29, 2024, at the age of 84.
+His daughter Caroline stated in August 2023 that her father's health was improving following this and a heart procedure in August.
+He had been hospitalized as the result of a fall at his home in Palm Beach, Florida, and died on February 29, 2024, at the age of 84.

 His remains were repatriated on March 8, 2024, at Ottawa Macdonald–Cartier International Airport.
 A tribute in the House of Commons was held on March 18, after MPs agreed to suspend sitting.
 Mulroney lay in state at the Sir John A. Macdonald Building in Ottawa on March 19–20, before lying in repose at St. Patrick's Basilica, Montreal on March 21–22.
 His state funeral was held at the Notre-Dame Basilica on March 23, 2024.
-Honarary pallbearers included Derek Burney, Michel Cogger, Paul Desmarais, Jr., Yves Fortier, David Foster, former Mulroney press secretary Bill Fox, L. Ian MacDonald, Pierre Karl Péladeau, Gérald Tremblay.
+Honorary pallbearers included Derek Burney, Michel Cogger, Paul Desmarais, Jr., Yves Fortier, David Foster, former Mulroney press secretary Bill Fox, L. Ian MacDonald, Pierre Karl Péladeau, Gérald Tremblay.
 The basilica's bell tolled 84 times to denote his age as his casket entered the basilica.
 Roman Catholic Archbishop of Montreal Christian Lépine conducted the funeral mass.
 Mulroney's daughter Caroline Mulroney offered a eulogy along with Justin Trudeau, James Baker Jean Charest, Wayne Gretzky, and Pierre Karl Peladeau.
 Mulroney's recorded voice was also heard singing "We'll Meet Again" at the end of the service as mourners filed out of the basilica.
-A 19-gun salute in the Old Port of Montreal concluded the ceremony while the bell at Notre-Dame tolled 18 times in honour of the country’s 18th prime minister.
+A 19-gun salute in the Old Port of Montreal concluded the ceremony while the bell at Notre-Dame tolled 18 times in honour of the country's 18th prime minister.
 Among the guests were Mary Simon, Adrienne Clarkson Michaëlle Jean, Justin Trudeau, Kim Campbell, Jean Chrétien, Joe Clark, Stephen Harper, Beverley McLachlin, Pierre Poilievre, Jagmeet Singh, Elizabeth May, Doug Ford, François Legault, Danielle Smith, Bob Rae, Pierre Marc Johnson, Lucien Bouchard, Jean Charest, Pauline Marois, Philippe Couillard.
-International guests included Sarah, Duchess of York John Major.
-Other prominent guests included Ryan Reynolds, Conrad Black, Galen Weston Jr., Heather Reisman, Edward S. Rogers III, Harley Finkelstein members of the Irving, Molson and Bronfman families, Rick Mercer, Serge Savard, Vincent Damphousse, Peter Mansbridge, Jean-François Lépine, Paul Arcand, Robert Fife, and Chantal Hébert.
+International guests included Sarah, Duchess of York and John Major.
+Other prominent guests included Ryan Reynolds, Conrad Black, Galen Weston Jr., Heather Reisman, Edward S. Rogers III, Harley Finkelstein members of the Irving, Molson and Bronfman families, Rick Mercer, Serge Savard, Vincent Damphousse, Peter Mansbridge, Paul Arcand, Robert Fife, and Chantal Hébert.
 Mulroney was buried the same day at a private ceremony, at Notre Dame des Neiges Cemetery in Montreal.